For Old Time's Sake Part 1 Of 3

-"Gary," she managed to choke.
+“Gary,” she managed to choke out as her hand shot up and grabbed my arm hard.
 She began to shake even harder on the ground, coughing up blood.
-She collapsed to the ground and remained still, her eyes open, rolled up inside of her head.
+She went still, her mouth wide, her eyes open, rolled up inside of her head.

 Robin kneeled down next to me, staring at me, his face covered in tears.

 “Kiwi was attacked by a Raikou not too long ago.
 She’s in the hospital right now,” Prof. Oak informed me.
 “She’ll live, for sure.
 But she’s still paralyzed.
 It’s not looking like she’ll be walking again.”